SNMP configuration examples

 snmp-server host <INTERFACE> <LIBRENMS-IP> poll version 3 <USER-NAME>

-Note: If the device is unable to find the SNMP user, reboot the ASA.
-Once rebooted, continue the steps as normal.
+If the device cannot find the SNMP user, reboot the ASA.
+After the reboot, continue with the normal steps.

 IOS / IOS XE